 Personally speaking, I would much rather eliminate the source of my suffering, rather than spend too long on developing coping skills and practicing their uses, which ultimately requires a lot more money to be spent on the overall cost of treatment.
 However, I can definitely attest to the fact that it’s nice to have someone to just talk to from time to time – especially if social engagement is something that is lacking.
 Although a talking relationship is useful at times, the true change comes when the underlying memories which are causing the stress is eliminated.

-EMDR is the only form of treatment that is provided at Grigore Counselling.
+EMDR is the main form of treatment that is provided at Grigore Counselling & Associates.
 We want to get you the maximum amount of healing in the shortest amount of time, so that you can go out and live your life the way you really want to.

 Have any questions?
 Want to provide feedback?
 Ready for a free consultation?
 Please comment below, or send us an email!
 We’re happy to hear from you 🙂 And please feel free to share this post with anyone who might benefit!